ReckoningHero/website2/_posts/2019-5-11-The Unique Qualities of a Software Programmer.md

 ## What bring the right mindset to be a developer?

 Being a developer requires a lot of intuition and assertiveness to be flexible and capable on the job.
 What is needed today's within skillsets as a whole is to know how to tackle down problems by solving them logically and thinking critically from not only a technical perspective, but also a creative perspective to approach to almost impossible problems.
 This is critically important to know that the right mindset creates the most effective programmer to their full extent.
-The
+The right goal